chetanparmar95/TrainingApp/README.md

 jserver -d database.json --host 0.0.0.0
 ```

-Before you run change host IP address with your machine IP address in [this]() file and make sure mobile is connected to same network
+Before you run, change host IP address with your machine IP address in [this](https://github.com/chetanparmar95/TrainingApp/blob/main/lib/repositories/api.dart) file and make sure mobile is connected to same network